Ilia-sign/UrFU-neural-network/README.md

 # UrFU-neural-network
-Creating a neural network that determines the tone of the text.
+The model corrects the grammatical errors of the sentence.
+Before using, please install - "happytransformer".
+Write pip install happytransformer.